- The Department Today

 Klocek's published work has appeared or is forthcoming in the Journal of Conflict Resolution (with Peter Henne), St. Antony's International Review, and edited volumes on religion and politics (with Ron.
 E. Hassner), the military chaplaincy (with Ron E. Hassner) and interfaith dialogue (with Cristina Novoa and Fathali M. Moghaddam).
 During the 2015 fall semester, he was a Visiting Fellow at the Uppsala Forum on Democracy, Peace and Justice at Uppsala University.
 He is the recipient of the 2015 Weber Best Paper Award from the Religion and Politics Section of the American Political Science Association and the 2015 Best Graduate Student Paper Award from the Religion and International Relations Section of the International Studies Association.
 His research was recently featured on the Research on Religion podcast.

-Klocek has also served as a consultant for transitional justice projects at Georgetown University and the University of Notre Dame.
-The former included fieldwork in Rwanda and South Sudan.
-Klocek holds an M.A. in Political Science from UC, Berkeley (2010) and an M.A. in Conflict Resolution from Georgetown University (2009).
+Klocek received his Ph.D. in Political Science from the University of California, Berkeley 2018.
+He also holds an M.A. in Political Science from UC, Berkeley (2010) and an M.A. in Conflict Resolution from Georgetown University (2009).
 He served with the U.S. Peace Corps in Turkmenistan from 2003-2005.